-As a small but vibrant trading nation, Singapore strongly supports an open, rules-based, multilateral trading system under the World Trade Organisation (WTO).
-Singapore has been a WTO Member since 1 January 1995, and hosted the 1st WTO Ministerial Conference (MC) in December 1996.
-Since then, Ministerial Conferences have been held in Geneva (1998), Seattle (1999), Doha (2001), Cancun (2003), Hong Kong (2005) and Geneva (2009 and 2011).
-The 9th Ministerial Conference will be held in December 2013 in Bali, Indonesia.
+As a small but vibrant trading nation, Singapore strongly supports the open, rules-based multilateral trading system embodied in the World Trade Organisation (WTO).
+Singapore has been a WTO Member since 1 January 1995, and hosted the 1st WTO Ministerial Conference in December 1996.

 Singapore remains committed to the multilateral trading system, and is an active and constructive member of the WTO.
-As we persevere in working towards a balanced conclusion to the DDA, Singapore continues to urge a pragmatic approach in strengthening the WTO and moving the DDA forward.
-Amidst the uncertain global economic climate, strengthening the WTO and the multilateral trading system to resist protectionism will be vital in providing a stable framework for economic growth and sustainable development.
+We continue to encourage a pragmatic approach to ensure that the WTO remains strong and relevant.
+Amidst the uncertain global economic climate, strengthening the WTO and the multilateral trading system to resist protectionism is vital for a stable framework for economic growth and sustainable development.

 The WTO’s Trade Facilitation Agreement (TFA) entered into force on 22 February 2017 – the first multilateral agreement to achieve so in the 22-year history of the WTO.
 The TFA aims to streamline, simplify and standardise customs procedures, and promises substantial decreases in trade costs for the signatories.
 It is also a unique agreement that enables developing and least-developed countries to set their own timetables for implementing the TFA, based on their capacities to do so.